Aarception/Mo-information-security-portfolio/README.md

 Verba volant, scripta manent.
 Spoken words fly away, written letters remain.
 It is time for me to profit, too.
 On the question of intellectual production extracted without attribution, let alone compensation, I will leave the answer to that question to polite Society.
 The Institution is stronger than I am, and though it does not owe me any entitlement, I have no doubt about the capability of Civilization to see the nuance in this matter.

 I wanted to be known as an example of Google’s Promise.
-It is a twist of fate if I end up being known as the person that was ill-treated by Google, under Sundar Pichai's tenure.
+It is a twist of fate if I end up being known as the person that was so ill-treated by Google under Sundar Pichai's control.

 Who cannot even get a compliance-mandated response to a data request, the single-most legally fortified right held in this matter.